 You agree to inform us if you become disqualified under section 29 of the Pensions Act 1995 as soon as you’re able.

-As the corporate applicant, you accept that we will hold the information you provide us in exercising our functions.
-You consent to us using this information for the purposes of, or for any purpose connected with or incidental to, the exercise of its functions.
+As the corporate applicant, you accept that we will hold the information you provide us as part of exercising our functions.
+You consent to us using this information for the purposes of, or for any purpose connected with or incidental to, exercising our functions.

-The applicant certifies that the information it has provided in this form is accurate and complete and, in accordance with section 80 of the Pensions Act 2004, acknowledges that it would be a criminal offence for the applicant to knowingly or recklessly provide this information to The Pensions Regulator if it is false or misleading in a material particular.
-The applicant also acknowledges that the provision of inaccurate information may be used by The Pensions Regulator as a reason to refuse registration or remove from the register, as applicable.
+You certify that the information you have provided in this form is accurate and complete.
+In accordance with section 80 of the Pensions Act 2004, you acknowledge that it would be a criminal offence to knowingly or recklessly provide us information that is false or misleading in a material particular.
+You also acknowledge that, if you provide us with inaccurate information, we may use this as a reason to refuse registration or remove you from the register.

-The applicant certifies that the information provided by its Key Persons and Officers (if applicable) is true to the best of its knowledge, information and belief.
+You certify that the information provided by your Key Persons and Officers is true to the best of your knowledge, information and belief.

-The applicant confirms that it has provided all information that is or might be relevant to The Pensions Regulator's assessment of the Conditions (as defined in The Pensions Regulator’s guidance on its website www.thepensionsregulator.gov.uk/trustees/joining-the-trustee-register.aspx), including information that may be adverse to its application and acknowledges that full disclosure is required by it, notwithstanding that some information may already be in the public domain.
+You confirm that you have provided us all the information we may need to determine if you meet our conditions for joining the trustee register.
+This includes information that might be adverse to your application.
+You acknowledge that applying to join the trustee register requires full disclosure, notwithstanding that some information may already be available in the public domain.

-You acknowledge and agree that any acceptance onto the Trustee Register does not represent, and is not to be represented as being, an endorsement or approval by us of any services you provide.
+You understand that joining the trustee register is not an endorsement or approval by us of any services you provide.

 You agree to inform us within 10 working days of:

-any changes to its Key Persons or Officers
+any changes to your Key Persons or Officers

-any new information relevant to questions 5.1 - 5.2 inclusive
+any new information relevant to questions 2.2 – 2.14 inclusive

-any new information relevant to questions 3.2. - 3.14 inclusive, within 10 working days of the changes occurring or the new information becoming known to the applicant.
+any new information relevant to your indemnity insurance

-The applicant agrees that, to the extent that it is aware, it will notify the regulator within 7 days of any of the following happening:
+You agree that, to the extent that you’re aware, you will notify us within seven days of any of the following happening:

 An approach from an external party to acquire more than 20% of your or your ultimate parent’s share capital.